 They stepped in front of the Jagdkaiser and waited until they finally heard a mechanical hissing.
-An efficient two part hatch slid into the bodywork, opening to reveal a young, skinny girl emerging from what looked eerily like a conglomeration of sinews attached to her head.
+An efficient two part hatch slid into the bodywork, opening to reveal a young, slender girl emerging from what looked eerily like a conglomeration of sinews attached to her head.
 Extricating herself from the various cables and sensors in her cockpit, the lithe girl in a black pilot suit climbed down, withdrew a visored mask from her pearl-skinned face.

 She pulled a clip from the back of her head to release her long, purple-colored hair.

 Two long, rainbow-colored, shimmering locks remained pinned down to the rest, however.